Sarah Engels

-Sarah Engels Lombardi (born 15 October 1992) is a German singer of Italian descent.
-She is best known for participating in season 8 of Deutschland sucht den Superstar, where she was eliminated from the Top 10, only to return two shows later and eventually become the runner-up.
+Sarah Engels (born 15 October 1992), known as Sarah Lombardi from 2013 to 2021, is a German pop singer and television personality.
+She is best-known for participating in season 8 of Deutschland sucht den Superstar, where she was eliminated from the Top 10, only to return two shows later and eventually become the runner-up.

 In 2020, she represented Italy at the Free European Song Contest 2020 with the song "Te Amo Mi Amor", finishing 13th out of 16.

 Deutschland sucht den Superstar

 Engels also participated in season 7 of Deutschland sucht den Superstar but was eliminated during the recall after her duet with Eugen Flittner.
 In season 8, she was eliminated in the first Live Show.
-Later on, she was asked to come back because RTL chief Tom Sänger (not the voters) had eliminated Nina Richel from the show, allegedly for health-reasons.
+Later on, she was asked to come back because RTL chief Tom Sänger (not the voters) had eliminated Nina Richel from the show, allegedly for health reasons.

 Pietro Lombardi's brother posted a semi-nude picture of Engels after she had used Pietro's mobile phone to talk to girls.
 After hearing about what Sarah had done, Lombardi's brother Marco decided to take "revenge" by sharing this semi-nude picture of Engels.

 By performance

 Personal life

-Engels married Pietro Lombardi in March 2013 and changed her name from Engels to Lombardi.
-On 19 June 2015, their son was born.
+Engels is of Italian descent.
+She married Pietro Lombardi in March 2013 and changed her name from Engels to Lombardi.
+On 19 June 2015, their son Alessio was born.
 She announced their separation in October 2016.
+In November 2020 she got engaged to soccer-player Julian Büscher.
+The couple married in May 2021 and have had Sarah Engels's birth-name as their family name ever since.
+On 2 December 2021 their daughter Solea was born.